JuliaWaveScattering/MultipleScattering.jl/example/near_surface_backscattering/README.md

 ![The largest quantity of particles used](big_box.png)

 ## Calculate backscattering for different quantity of particles
-We will shave off particles on the right of this group of particles (material), and then calculate the resulting backscattered waves.
+We will shave off particles on the right of this group of particles (above), and then calculate the resulting backscattered waves.
 ```julia
 widths = 10.:10.:max_width # choose the width of the region filled with particles
 k_arr = collect(0.01:0.01:1.) # choose the wavenumbers of the incident wave